Complexity and Misspecification: Static Environment

-\item $\mu=0.4$ (complexity aversion).
+\item $\mu=\frac{4}{10}$ (complexity aversion).
 Here $\kappa=0.6,\beta\approx1.667$ and

-\item $\mu=-0.4$ (complexity love).
+\item $\mu=-\frac{4}{10}$ (complexity love).
 Here $\kappa=1.4,\beta\approx0.714$ and

-\end{itemize} As $\mu$ increases, the distortion becomes more concentrated and more pessimistic: the worst-case success probability $\hat{p}_{\lambda,\mu}(r;q)(g)$ falls.
-As $\mu$ decreases, worst-case beliefs become more diffuse and less pessimistic.
+\end{itemize} As $\mu$ increases, the distortion becomes more concentrated and more pessimistic.

 \emph{--- Safe arm.} For the safe action $s$, the payoff $u(s,y)=\bar u$ is constant across states.
-The Gibbs form \eqref{eq:p_star_closed_form} then implies that the payoff tilt cancels and $\hat{p}_{\lambda,\mu}(s;q)$ is uniform on $\{g,b\}$ for all $\mu$.
+The Gibbs form \eqref{eq:p_star_closed_form} then implies that the payoff tilt cancels and $\hat{p}_{\lambda,\mu}(s;\m{q})$ is uniform on $\{g,b\}$ for all $\mu$.
 Its entropy is therefore maximal and independent of $\mu$, whereas for the risky arm the worst-case distribution becomes less entropic as $\mu$ rises.

 \emph{--- Ranking of actions.} $V_{\lambda,\mu}(r;\pi)$ and $V_{\lambda,\mu}(s;\pi)$ are computed by plugging $\hat{p}_{\lambda,\mu}$ into \eqref{eq:static_criterion} and averaging with respect to $\pi$.
-For the parameter values above, we can verify numerically that: \begin{itemize} \item for $\mu=0$ the risky arm may be preferred to the safe arm if $p_H$ is high enough; \item for $\mu>0$ sufficiently large, the safe arm becomes strictly preferred because the worst-case distortion against $r$ is very concentrated on the bad outcome; \item for $\mu<0$ sufficiently negative, the risky arm becomes more attractive because worst-case beliefs are forced to be diffuse. \end{itemize} \end{example} This example illustrates that $\mu$ reweights the risky–safe tradeoff: complexity aversion allows simple (concentrated) worst-case narratives for risky outcomes, pushing toward safety.
+For the parameter values above, we can verify numerically that: \begin{itemize} \item for $\mu=0$ the risky arm is strictly preferred to the safe arm; \item for $\mu>0$ sufficiently large, the safe arm becomes strictly preferred because the worst-case distortion against $r$ becomes very concentrated on the bad outcome; \item for all $\mu<0$, the risky arm is more attractive because worst-case beliefs are forced to be diffuse, so there is a unique cutoff $\mu^*\in(0,\frac{4}{10})$ at which the ranking flips. \end{itemize} \end{example} This example illustrates that $\mu$ reweights the risky–safe tradeoff: complexity aversion allows simple (concentrated) worst-case narratives for risky outcomes, pushing toward safety.